A Henrico mom welcomed home her son after rehab. Then came the pandemic, and the isolation.

 Addiction is in her family, she said, and her son suffered from deep depression even in middle school, leading to his experimentation with a variety of drugs he hoped would help.
 That was followed by a struggle to stop using them.

-The social isolation required by the response to the virus is hurting recovery efforts, he said.
+The social isolation required by the response to the virus is hurting recovery efforts, Shinholser said.

 Putting focus on that problem is not easy.